OpenSecuritySummit/oss2018/content/tracks/GDPR/working-sessions/meet-the-ico.md

 ---
-title        : European GDPR variations type         : working-session status       : featured description  : Mapping out the multiple differences across the EU organizers   : participants : Tony Richards
+title        : Meet the ICO
+type         : working-session
+track        : GDPR
+status       : featured
+description  : If you could meet the ICO, what questions would you ask organizers   :
+    - Tony Richards
+    - ABC
+participants :
 ---

 (add intro)